Aandreba/libretrodb-sqlite/README.md

 ## Sample Query

-Sample query for data based on a ROM file with the MD5 hash of `27F322F5CD535297AB21BC4A41CBFC12`:
+Sample query for data based on a ROM file with the crc hash of `27F322F5CD535297AB21BC4A41CBFC12`:

 ```sql
 SELECT games.serial_id,